Appliance Service Technician

-- strength, stamina and the ability to use proper lifting techniques for items in excess of 25 kilograms
+- strength, stamina and the ability to lift items in excess of 25 kilograms,

-- the ability to deal with customers in a courteous and tactful manner.
+- the ability to interact with the public in a courteous and tactful manner.

-Appliance service technicians work for appliance dealers, independent appliance service companies, department stores, appliance manufacturers' own service departments, gas and electric utility companies, and owners of rented commercial appliances.
+Appliance service technicians work for appliance dealers, independent appliance service companies, department stores, appliance manufacturers' service departments and gas and electric utility companies.

 With experience and knowledge on how to run a small business, appliance service technicians may start their own independent appliance service companies or appliance sales and service outlets.
 They may also become factory service representatives employed by manufacturers to supervise authorized repair depots in a particular region.